 Waymarking on the Camino Ingles is generally good, especially on the Ferrol-Santiago route.
 The Camino is also called Antiguo Camino Real, and sometimes it will be referred to as that on the waymarks.

 The waymarking between A Coruna and Santiago is less than ideal, especially right after leaving A Coruna.

 When to go

-The Camino Ingles is accessible all year round as the proximity of the ocean makes the winters milder and the summers not too hot.
-The whole route of the English Way goes through Galicia so it would be surprising if you would not have at least one day of rain during your pilgrimage as the weather in this part of Spain is more similar to the one in Wales than to the one someone typically associates with Spain.
+The Camino Ingles is accessible all year round as the ocean’s proximity makes the winters milder and the summers not too hot.
+The whole route of the English Way goes through Galicia, so it would be surprising if you would not have at least one day of rain during your pilgrimage as the weather in this part of Spain is more similar to the one in Wales than to the one someone typically associates with Spain.

-During winter some albergues might be closed and the weather might be too harsh.
-However if you would like to go on the Camino Ingles in almost complete solitude, this would be the time to do it.
-The summer months of July and August are the most popular but the pilgrims this camino is not overcrowded even during those two months.
+Some Albergues might be closed during winter, and the weather might be too harsh.
+However, if you want to go on the Camino Ingles in almost complete solitude, this would be the time to do it.
+The summer months of July and August are the most popular, but the pilgrims on this Camino are not overcrowded even during those two months.

 The way will pass mainly through rural Galicia.
-Except for the starting point and the end point you will not reach any big city.
+You will not reach any big city except for the starting and endpoints ones.
 The 38 km stretch from Miño and Bruma Hospital is a mountainous rural part with tiny villages scattered in between.

 Walking the Camino Ingles is mildly challenging.
-The whole camino can be done easily in 5 days from Ferrol and the second part is particularly beautiful as you will pass through less trafficked roads.
+The whole Camino can be done quickly in 5 days from Ferrol, and the second part is particularly beautiful as you will pass through less trafficked roads.